-- So when, inevitably, scholars transgress the boundaries between these disciplines, they lack the necessary background for doing so.
+So when, inevitably, scholars transgress the boundaries between these disciplines, they lack the necessary background for doing so.
 And they can make rookie mistakes, some of which are truly astounding.
 For example, as a general rule, in the question of nature versus nurture, social scientists lean heavily towards nurture.
 (This, by the way, is one reason gays, lesbians, and transgender individuals have had trouble gaining acceptance for their claim to have been “born that way.”)
 So it was astounding to read, as I did in my undergraduate career, a human development textbook that relied heavily on biological causes.
 I have also seen published articles that relied on a linear communication model that was, at least at the time of my undergraduate career, still taught but dismissed as simplistic and outdated.
 Discrepancies of this sort are rife within the literature and rarely addressed because (surprise, surprise!) peer reviewers are typically from the very same disciplines, with the very same biases, as authors.

-- In this way, siloization of disciplines fails to yield necessary corrections as the advance of “knowledge” progresses.
+In this way, siloization of disciplines fails to yield necessary corrections as the advance of “knowledge” progresses.

 The Human Science “value proposition”

-- Critical Theory, heavily focusing on power relationships: That distinction I drew between sociology and anthropology sounds awfully Eurocentric, because it is Eurocentric.
+Critical Theory, heavily focusing on power relationships: That distinction I drew between sociology and anthropology sounds awfully Eurocentric, because it is Eurocentric.
 Who are the scholars?
 Typically well-off Europeans or people of European origin, historically, and in some ways still, colonizers.
 It would be absurdly naïve to suggest there is no bias here.

 Epistemology, the question of how one “knows” what they claim to know: There is a huge problem in that there is no theory of truth that withstands scrutiny.
 So-called objectivity, a “God’s eye” view, is simply hubris.
 We do not, in fact, know what we claim to know.
-But nonetheless, claiming such objectivity, too many “scientists” disparage other ways of knowing and other ways of inquiry: Positivism (so-called “scientific method”) relies on circular reasoning, discarding (“subjective”) knowledge and (“non-scientific”) inquiry to affirm its own “knowledge” and methods of inquiry with no valid rationale, constraining its validity in addressing ways of knowing that are not “scientific.”
+But nonetheless, claiming such objectivity, too many “scientists” disparage other ways of knowing and other ways of inquiry: Positivism (so-called “scientific method”) relies on circular reasoning, discarding alternative ways of (“subjective”) knowing and (“non-scientific”) inquiry to affirm its own “knowledge” and methods of inquiry with no valid rationale, constraining its validity in addressing ways of knowing that are not “scientific.”
 Bias, again, but really, also, a colonial approach to knowledge that disrespects its “subjects.”

-- Representation: I seek to represent people as they would seek to be represented.
+Representation: I seek to represent people as they would seek to be represented.
 I try to understand their ways of knowing.
 I observe the power relationships that affect them.
 And yes, I critique all of it, but generally (not always) with respect (no respect is due those who abuse others).

-- Qualitative inquiry, in contrast to quantitative inquiry: At the very least, I understand quantitative results as questions, misleading due to their inherent superficiality.
+Qualitative inquiry, in contrast to quantitative inquiry: At the very least, I understand quantitative results as questions, misleading due to their inherent superficiality.
 Quantitative research needs to be followed up with a qualitative approach to better understand what the numbers tell us or, as it may turn out, fail to tell us.